 Hiring managers have to look through hundreds and maybe even thousands of resumes to fill a position with a qualified candidate.
-The bar for tossing a resume aside becomes very low, and it's on the vet to be able to translate his or her skills to the civilian world.
+The bar for tossing a resume aside becomes very low, and it's on the vet to translate their skills to the civilian world.

 2. The Veteran Doesn't Want to Start Over

 Separating veterans need to understand that this is what they will essentially be doing when they cross over.
-While they may not start from an entry-level position, based on their education and experience, they certainly won't be able to just walk into a similar level in a related field.
+While they may not start from an entry-level position, based on their education and experience, they certainly won't just walk into a similar level in a related field.

-If an industry executive decided to join the military all of a sudden in his mid-30s, and demanded to have a colonel's rank, he would probably be laughed out of the room.
+If an industry executive joined the military all of a sudden in their mid-30s and demanded to have a colonel's rank, they would probably be laughed out of the room.
 If a military member did the same thing in corporate America, they should expect the same result.
 Start over and work your way back up, with your new experience.